-Metal Gear Solid 4 nearly ended with Snake and Otacon turning themselves in to the authorities and being dual-executed for their terrorist actions.
+Metal Gear Solid 4: Guns of the Patriots nearly ended with Snake and Otacon turning themselves in to the authorities and being dual-executed for their terrorist actions.
 It was changed when the staff flat-out mutinied.
 The final song, about a pair of anarchists executed unfairly, remains as a monument to the original ending.

 For a while, the BB Corp would have been naked when shedding their suits, but Hideo Kojima realized the game would have slapped with an AO rating.
 And there would have been two male BB-like characters who served a similar, Gender FlippedFan Disservice role - "Snake-Man", a beautiful young man with tentacles coming out of his body, and "ADAM", a handsome Russian soldier.